dsanson/termpdf/README.md

 termpdf
 =======

-`termpdf` is a barebones inline graphical PDF (and DJVU and TIFF) viewer for iTerm 2.9 or later on OS X. It is a ridiculous hack---a bash script wrapped around some special terminal escape codes.
+`termpdf` is a barebones inline graphical PDF (and DJVU and TIFF and CBR and CBZ and other images) viewer for iTerm 2.9 or later on OS X. It is a ridiculous hack---a bash script wrapped around some special terminal escape codes.
 But it works well enough for me to be useful.